Integrate necessary IoT sensors in smart residential buildings to improve security, maintenance and comfort of residents

 • Temperature Sensors – Monitor and adjust heating/cooling for energy efficiency.

-• Air Quality Sensors – Detect pollutants, CO₂ levels, and airborne contaminants.
+• Air Quality Sensors – Identify pollutants, CO₂ levels, and airborne contaminants.

 • Light Sensors – Automatically adjust lighting based on natural light availability.